robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ![Roger](http://www.ieee-security.org/TC/SP2010/photos/.xvpics/0054_IMG-thumb.jpg)
 ]
 ???
-Rightfully so, Roger Schell, the founding director of National Computer Security Center, part of NSA's and responsible for all DoD security in the late 1980s and early 1990, said in one of his publications that false assurance is a danger that is avoidable by only trusting technology that is demonstrably trustworthy.
+Roger Schell, is the founding director of National Computer Security Center, which later became part of NSA and responsible for all DoD security in the late 1980s and early 1990.
+He rightfully said in one of his publications that false assurance is a danger that is avoidable by only trusting technology that is demonstrably trustworthy.

 So how do we get started on "demonstrably trustworthy technology"?